Skip to main content

 Washing eggs: the importance of proper egg handling

-Provided you’ve gotten them safely home from the shops without any crunches, cracks or straight up splats in the supermarket carpark – and without bursting into laughter with your shopping partner at the site of four leaky eggs drooping over the rest of your shopping, of course – it’s time to store your eggs.
-The way we handle and store eggs is crucial for maintaining good food hygiene and safety.
-Eggs can be contaminated with bacteria, notably salmonella, which is known for its ability to cause severe food poisoning.1
+Provided you’ve gotten them safely home from the shops without any crunches, cracks or straight up splats in the supermarket carpark – and without bursting into laughter with your shopping partner at the sight of four leaky eggs drooping over the rest of your shopping, of course – it’s time to store your eggs.

-Salmonella is a natural habitant of poultry’s intestinal flora and can be found on the eggshell, either while the egg is being laid or after it’s laid.1,3 If not handled properly, the salmonella bacteria can penetrate through the shell and infect the egg.
-Essentially, eggs can become infected with salmonella at any stage if it comes into contact with the bacteria, from production, to transport, all the way up to how consumers store and handle them.3
+If not handled properly, the Salmonella bacteria can penetrate through the shell and infect the egg.
+Essentially, eggs can become infected with Salmonella at any stage, from production to transport, all the way up to how consumers store and handle them.3

 As consumers, it’s therefore important to ensure that eggs are stored and handled properly to prevent foodborne illnesses.
-Salmonella is a health risk to everyone when present in a certain quantity, but it can be dangerous to young children, the elderly, and individuals with weakened immune systems even in smaller quantity, as they are more likely to become seriously unwell from food poisoning.1 Taking the right hygiene measures when handling your eggs and ensuring that you’re using fresh ones for consumption helps protect your more vulnerable loved ones!
+Salmonella is a health risk to everyone when present in a certain quantity, but it can be dangerous to young children, the elderly, and individuals with weakened immune systems, even in smaller quantities, as they are more likely to become seriously unwell from food poisoning.1 Taking the right hygiene measures when handling your eggs and ensuring that you’re using fresh ones for consumption helps protect your more vulnerable loved ones!

 If you or a loved one has food poisoning and symptoms are worsening, reach out to your GP who will be able to advise.
 If you or anyone else is experiencing high temperature, becoming weak or falling unconscious, you should call an ambulance immediately.